JianH-coding/PoLA/README.md

 The codes have been tested only on a PC with Windows 10.
 The recommended Python version is >= 3.8.

 Other requirements of dependent python packages are listed in `requirements.txt`.
-These packages can be installed using the package file `pola.yaml`:
+A recommended way to install these packages is to use conda with the package file `pola.yaml`:
 ```
 conda env update -n Pola --file pola.yaml
 ```